-As you might know, we have been given permission to resume our group runs under strict COVID protocols.
+Please remember our group runs are under strict COVID protocols.

 · No gathering in a big group at start or end of the run